dogtagpki/jss/docs/build_system.md

    done in a single pass of the `javac` compiler.
 All Java source files under `org/` are currently compiled to the `build/classes/` folder.
 2. Any C header files are moved to the `build/includes/` folder.
-3. C source files are compiled to objects and linked to form `libjss4.so`, excluding any C source files in `org/mozilla/jss/tests`.
+3. C source files are compiled to objects and linked to form `libjss.so`, excluding any C source files in `org/mozilla/jss/tests`.
 If any exist, they'll be compiled at a later stage for `ctest`.
 This step is dependent on steps 1 and 2.